Umuzi-org/tech-department/content/workshops/intro-to-css/_index.md

 ## CSS foundation

-The follow are to be demonstrate/addressed during the workshop
+The followings are to be demonstrate/addressed during the workshop

 1. Inline CSS
 2. Internal CSS